If you’re trying to get more people to stay at your hotel, you need a strong strategy focused on digital marketing for hotels.

 James Quarles, Global Head of Business and Brand Development at Instagram was quoted saying this:

 “Inspiring people to ‘Book Now’ on Instagram is already being adopted by the industry, including major hotel brands and airlines, and [the] results are promising.”

 The study by MDG Advertising shows that 30% of US travellers turn to social media to find trip inspiration and 40% of UK Millenialls say they consider how instagrammable a locations is when trip planning.

 Not only does Photoslurp allow you to pick the most on-brand photos – it also lets you thank your guests for their photos and request media rights from them at the click of a button.

 Once you’ve identified the photos you want, you can publish them to your Instagram with a single click.

-Here’s an example of how our client Rusticae, a leading company in the tourism industry, shares user photos on their Instagram account:
+Here’s an example of how Rusticae, a leading company in the tourism industry, shares user photos on their Instagram account:

 These kinds of photos give Rusticae’s followers a peek at what it’s really like to stay in their hotels.
 They also inspire those followers to want to travel, which moves them further along in the customer journey and puts them one step closer to booking a room.